QURelectric/AndroidAuto/README.md

 ```

 The installation script may take some time to fetch the required packages and build the c++ source code into an executable binary.
-When the installer is done (It will print ``` Install Finished ```), the android auto executable can be started using the following commands:
+When the installer is done (It will print ``` Install Finished ```), and the android auto executable can be started using the following commands:
 ```
-cd ~/android_auto/Relectric-AA-Subsystem/openauto/bin
+cd ~/AndroidAuto/openauto/bin

 autoapp
 ```